Airline seating sex discrimination controversy: British Airways

 In March 2001, it was revealed that British Airways had a policy to ban seating adult male passengers next to unaccompanied children (any person under the age of 15), even if their parents were elsewhere on the aircraft.
 This led to accusations that the airline considered men to be potential pedophiles and women to be incapable of such abuse.
 The issue was first raised when a business executive had moved seats to be closer to two of his colleagues.
 A flight attendant then asked him to move because he was sitting next to two unaccompanied children which was a breach of BA company policy.
-The executive said he felt humiliated as a result, stating, "I felt I was being singled out and that I was being accused of something."
+The executive said he felt humiliated as a result, stating, "I felt I was being singled out and that I was being accused of something".
 British Airways admitted that staff were under instructions to keep men away from unaccompanied children whenever possible because of the danger of male pedophiles.

 This issue came to prominence again in 2005 following complaints by Michael Kemp, who had been instructed to swap seats with his wife when on a GB Airways flight.
 The flight attendant informed him that it was a breach of the airline's child welfare regulations for an adult male stranger to be sitting next to a child.
 This case was considered more unusual because the policy was applied even though the girl's parents were on board the flight.
-Michele Elliott, director of the children's charity Kidscape, stated that the rule was utterly absurd.
-It brands all men as potential sex offenders."
+Michele Elliott, director of the children's charity Kidscape, stated that the rule was "utterly absurd.
+It brands all men as potential sex offenders".

-In 2006, politician (and later Prime Minister of the United Kingdom) Boris Johnson criticized the company after a staff member mistakenly attempted to separate him from his own children on a flight.
+In 2006, politician Boris Johnson criticized the company after a staff member mistakenly attempted to separate him from his own children on a flight.
 He stated that those who create or defend such policies "fail to understand the terrible damage that is done by this system of presuming guilt in the entire male population just because of the tendencies of a tiny minority", linking such discrimination to the reduced number of male teachers and therefore lower achievement in schools.
-Like others, Johnson also raised the policy's flaw in ignoring female abusers and branded airlines with such policies as "cowardly" for giving in to "loony hysteria."
+Like others, Johnson also raised the policy's flaw in ignoring female abusers and branded airlines with such policies as "cowardly" for giving in to "loony hysteria".

 British Airways defended the policy, stating it had been implemented as a result of requests from customers.
-The company claimed that it "was responding to a fear of sexual assaults."
+The company claimed that it "was responding to a fear of sexual assaults".